wisskirchenj/car-sharing/README.md

 17.08.23 Stage 3 completed.
 Add second entity `Car` with JPA-Repository and Service, connect it via `@ManyToOne` and `@JoinColumn` to the `Company`-table to generate a foreign key.
 Expand the menu structure (a bit weird requirements).

+17.08.23 Final Stage 4 completed.
+Third entity `Customer` was needed, that got its repository and service too.
+It has a nullable `@OneToOne` connection to the `Car` entity.
+Used generic AbstractMenuController to reduce menu flow complexity.
+Also a JQL-`@Query` with `LEFT JOIN` was needed to query available cars without altering the tables.